-Welcome back to my ongoing series on the New York Transportation Improvement Plan (NYTIP)!
-In my last post, I discussed the Eastern Parkway trunk line served by the 2, 3, 4, and 5 lines in Brooklyn.
-In this post, I will discuss the 2, 3, 4, and 5 lines in Upper Manhattan and The Bronx, and explain why de-interlining is extremely challenging.
+Welcome back to my ongoing NYTIP series!
+In my last post, I discussed the Eastern Parkway trunk line in Brooklyn served by the 2, 3, 4, and 5 lines.
+In this post, I will discuss the 2, 3, 4, and 5 lines in Upper Manhattan and The Bronx, and explain why a redesign is extremely challenging.

-If you’ve read all the posts in this series so far, you’ve seen that the key to enhancing the NYC Subway (point one in my three-point plan) is eliminating merging conflicts – mostly through de-interlining.
+If you’ve read the preceding posts in this series, you’ve seen that the key to enhancing the NYC Subway (point one in my three-point plan) is eliminating merging conflicts between subway lines – mostly through de-interlining.
 In some cases, de-interlining is trivial since it does not require capital investment; in other cases, it only works with capital investment.

-With the IRT lines in The Bronx, it’s a bit of both – and all options have their share of difficulties.
+With the IRT lines in The Bronx, it’s a bit of both.
 Let’s explore.

 Note: Click any image to enlarge.

 [Fig. 1] Snippet of the NYC Subway Map showing current service in The Bronx and Harlem.

 The circled areas in Figure 1 above are the “trouble spots” of the Bronx IRT system.
 The key to a successful redesign of Bronx IRT services is addressing these trouble spots.
 Let’s take a closer look.

 [Fig. 2] Track map of the 2, 3, 4, and 5 lines showing conflicts in the South Bronx and Harlem.
 Source: vanshnookenraggen.